-The Head of Procurement and the Head of Engineering and Production work together to improve and further develop the Group's multi-supplier strategy.
+The Procurement department works to improve and further develop the Group's multi-supplier strategy and, in doing so, reaches out to other departments if necessary and possible.
 Vetropack's Code of Conduct for Suppliers defines the systematic approach used by Vetropack when searching for, assessing and validating potential new suppliers.
 Relevant criteria here include financial performance, the supplier company's history, its product portfolio, ownership structure, secure IT infrastructure, existing certifications and sustainability performance.
+Suppliers have signed the Code of Conduct for Suppliers or have provided evidence that they have their own Code of Conduct that is at least equivalent to the former.
+Contracts involving relevant goods or services also contain explicit clauses on environmental protection, working conditions and on compliance with human rights.
+Vetropack also investigates its supply chain with regard to risks relating to conflict minerals so that these risks can be minimised.
+Requirements for complying with the regulations for handling conflict minerals are also included for selected suppliers.